mrdrbrdr/Tangent/docs/roadmap/HIGH-Level_Roadmap_(Tangent).md

     - `POST /api/chat` to send user prompts.
     - Show the returned LLM responses on the page.

+### **7a.
+Introduce Pinia for Global State Management**

+1. Install Pinia and set up a useAppStore (or similar) to hold:
+    - Current user info
+    - Conversations, selected conversation ID
+    - Nodes for each conversation
+    - UI states like showOverview vs. showChat
+2. Refactor existing front-end components (ChatView, etc.) to rely on the store instead of local data.
+3. This ensures all components share a single source of truth.

 ### **8. Branching Logic**
 1. **DB & API Updates**:
     - Add `branchType` (`'main'`, `'tangent'`) in the `nodes` table and `parentId`.